 Diagnosed With Alpha-1, Now What?
 (Part 2 of 3)

 Editor's note: This is part 2 of a 3-part series.
-Check out part 1 and stay tuned for part 3!
+Check out part 1 and part 3!

 When I was first diagnosed, I felt so lonely.
 Not that my family and friends weren’t there, but just lonely in a way that I knew no one else was going through the same things that I was.
 That quickly changed when I discovered some Facebook support groups for Alpha-1.